Sinornithosaurus/Oculink-eGPU-Enclosure/README.md

 # Oculink eGPU Enclosure

 An enclosure made from a bunch of Makerbeam parts and a Cooler Master graphics card bracket.
 2 aluminium parts will require either laser cutting or manual shaping.
-The thickness I used in the DWG files were 1.5mm.
+The thickness of material that should be used for the DWG files is 1.5mm.

 The cooler master bracket was probably not necessary.
 However, I want this thing to be durable and transportable, and I found that it's providing great rigidity for what I need.